miniworld-project/miniworld_core/doc/source/contribute/documentation.rst

 We use `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ sine it offers more possibilities compared to markdown.
 Either learn reStructuredText from the website's `quick reference <http://docutils.sourceforge.net/docs/user/rst/quickref.html>`_ or simply have a look at the source of existing documentation (click on `Show Source` on the side bar).

-If you have not installed sphinx, install it with pip (works for us on python2.7):
+If you have not installed sphinx, install it with pip.

 .. code-block:: bash

-   pip install sphinx
+   pip install sphinx sphinx_rtd_theme

 Afterwards go to the doc directory and create the documentation: